 Afterwards, with him sleeping in the tossed about sheets, I think about what makes us different from most people.
 I am so happy right now.
 People often say, ‘if I could stop time, this is the perfect moment in my life.’
-We know it’s perfect and hope it won’t ever end.
+We know it is perfect and hope it will never end.
 Planning for the end dooms the entire enterprise.
 ‘Beam me up, Scotty.’

 “But he’s a jazz drummer,” I object.